On the Parallels Between Minimal Surfaces and Einstein Four-Manifolds: Introduction

-Examples of known four-dimensional Einstein manifolds include the 4-sphere $ S^{4} $, the complex projective plane $ \mathbb{CP}^{2} $ (with the Fubini-Study metric \ref{Fubini-Study-Metric}), the K3 surface with a Ricci-flat Kähler metric, and the Eguchi-Hanson metric.
+Examples of Einstein four-manifolds include the 4-sphere $ S^{4} $, the complex projective plane $ \mathbb{CP}^{2} $ (with the Fubini-Study metric \ref{Fubini-Study-Metric}), the K3 surface with a Ricci-flat Kähler metric, and the Eguchi-Hanson space (a non-compact Ricci-flat example).

-In higher dimensions, the knowledge of topological restrictions to the existence of Einstein manifold is more murkey.
+In higher dimensions, the knowledge of topological restrictions to the existence of Einstein manifold is even more murkey.
 Many manifolds with dimension greater than four admit a negative Einstein metric \citep{besse1987einstein}.
 When a positive Einstein metric is required, existence hinges on two more delicate criteria.
 Myers' Theorem \citep{Myers_1941} states that if a complete Riemannian manifold has Ricci curvature bounded below by a positive constant, then its fundamental group must be finite and its diameter must be bounded.
 Thus, any manifold admitting a positive Einstein metric must also have finite fundamental group, immediately excluding many topological types.
-The scalar curvature also plays a crucial role, often investigated via the Yamabe problem \citep{yamabe1960deformation}, which considers whether a conformal class contains a metric of constant positive scalar curvature.
-Examples of Einstein manifolds in these higher dimensions is the Calabi-Yau manifolds (an important manifold in string theory), a quintic $ 3 $-fold in $ \mathbb{CP}^{2} $, and $ G_{2} $ manifolds.
+Meanwhile, Yamabe problem \citep{yamabe1960deformation} considers whether a conformal class contains a metric of constant positive scalar curvature.
+Examples of Einstein manifolds in these higher dimensions include the Calabi-Yau manifolds, G2-manifolds, and Sasaki-Einstein spaces.
+A general classification remains out of reach.